taskswamp/taskswamp/README.md

 ------------

 The config file is json because that's easiest to parse.

+`assert` is used for input validation.
+If this project ever has users (which currently it doesn't), invalid input should result not in an `AssertionError` traceback but in a normal error message (as in the existing `FileNotFoundError` handling).

 The code spawns a new XTerm.
 Options to spawn other terminal emulators (or to just start tmux) have not been implemented.